rmasucci/AWS-API/README.md

 # Demonstration for using a Secure Serverless Web Application.

-## The purpose of this repo is to demonstrate a website with an API Gateway that implements best practices for a modern SPA in AWS.
-It highlights AWS Cognito authentication & authorization security measures used.
+## The purpose of this repo is to proof oc concept andserve as an architecural prototype for a modern, serverless website.
+This website uses AWS services inckusing AWS Cognito and API Gateway and demonstrates best practices for a modern SPA in AWS.
 Bob Masucci

 ### Table of Contents